sebastianmarinc/multiple-regression/README.md

 # psych-code
-some R code on some more advanced multiple regression techniques, latent variable modeling, and linear algebra
+some R code on some more advanced multiple regression techniques, latent variable modeling, and matrix algebra